Rancher is a Kubernetes distribution build by Rancher Labs. There are some others like OpenShift from Red Hat with different features.

 rke — Rancher Kubernetes Engine

-Rancher2 is the shiny web interface and API everybody talks about. rke is the Kubernetes installer which you used to create Kubernetes clusters with when using Rancher.
+Rancher2 is the shiny web interface and API everybody talks about. rke is the Kubernetes installer that you used to create Kubernetes clusters with when using Rancher.

 It is rke which does the magic in Rancher.
 Rancher is packed with a certain version of rke.
 If you just want a Kubernetes Cluster to play with you can use several tools like: